MicrosoftDocs/xamarin-communitytoolkit/docs/views/tabview.md

 # Xamarin Community Toolkit TabView

-The `TabView` control allows the user to display a set of tabs and their respective content.
-Other than the native tab bars, the `TabView` is fully customizable.
+The `TabView` control allows the user to display a set of tabs and their content.
+The `TabView` is fully customizable, other than the native tab bars.

 ## Syntax

-Underneath you can see a simple example of a `TabView` implementation.
+The following code shows a simple example of a `TabView` implementation:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"